kce360/Finland-LinkedIn-Job-Posts-Analysis-2022-2024-2-Ways-Excel-Only-and-SQL-Power-BI/README.md

 3. What companies and sectors are seeking data-related jobs?
 4. What are companies offering in terms of work arrangements?
 5. What level of experience is most in demand for data professionals?
-6. What sectors and jobs should you consider if you need some money to live while doing your pet projects?
+6. What sectors and jobs should you consider if you need money to live while doing your pet projects?
 7. What sectors should you avoid due to the highest competition rate?

 ## Data Collection and Preparation